Battle of Perryville, Oct. 8, 1862

 Today, Boyle County remains a vibrant community with a diverse economy and a strong sense of history.
 Its rich agricultural heritage, coupled with its scenic natural beauty, attracts visitors and residents alike.
 The county continues to preserve its historic sites, such as the Perryville Battlefield, and celebrates its past through community events and festivals.

-This timeline provides a condensed summary of the historical journey of Boyle County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Boyle County, Kentucky.